emily-lambrou/qatesting_merged_dev_pr/README.md

 Ensuring that duplicate updates and comments are avoided for cleaner workflows.

-**Key Features**
+Adding a comment the same time as changing the status.

-- **Branch-Specific Updates**
+# How It Works

-- Status changes only occur when the target branch is dev.
+- Detects merged pull requests into the dev branch.

-- Merges into master are intentionally excluded from status changes.
+- Identifies linked issues in the project.

-**Comment Validation**
+If an issue is not in QA Testing, the workflow:

-- If the issue already contains the comment "Testing will be available in 15 minutes", the workflow will skip adding it again.
+- Updates its status → QA Testing.

-- This prevents duplicate comments when multiple PRs are merged into dev.
+- Adds a comment: Testing will be available in 15 minutes (triggered by [PR #123](https://github.com/org/repo/pull/123))

-**Status Update Control**
+If the issue is already in QA Testing, the workflow:

-- Once a PR has triggered the status update and added the QA Testing comment, subsequent PRs to master will not reset the status to QA Testing again.
+- Leaves the status unchanged.

-**Dependency**
+- Adds a new comment for each new PR merged into dev.

-This workflow depends on the following repository:
+- If a PR is merged into non-dev branches (e.g. master), no status change or comment is made.

-👉 emily-lambrou/status_changes_to_qatesting
+- Open PRs (not merged) are ignored.

 ### Prerequisites